Normalization in Transformers

 So BN normalizes each feature by comparing across tokens, while LN normalizes across features within a single token.

 Educative byte: Think of BN as adjusting scores so that the whole class average is zero.
-In contrast, LN lets each student (token) normalize their scores to independently have a zero mean and unit variance.
+In contrast, LN allows each student (token) to normalize their scores, thereby achieving a zero mean and unit variance independently.

 This distinction becomes crucial for Transformers, where we often process one token at a time or use variable-length sequences.
 In the next few sections, we’ll explore why LN fits these constraints better.